chainstack/docs/docs/tutorials/ethereum/trust-fund-account-with-remix.md

 ## Prerequisites

 * [Chainstack account](https://console.chainstack.com/) to deploy an Ethereum node.
-* [Remix IDE](https://remix.ethereum.org/) to compile the contract and deploy through MetaMask.
+* <a href="https://remix.ethereum.org/" rel="nofollow">Remix IDE</a> to compile the contract and deploy through MetaMask.
-* [MetaMask](https://metamask.io/) to deploy the contract through Chainstack node and interact with the contract.
+* <a href="https://metamask.io/" rel="nofollow">MetaMask</a> to deploy the contract through Chainstack node and interact with the contract.

 ## Overview